krisheswaran/krisheswaran.github.io/_posts/2024-03-03-ai-endorses-ballot-measures.md

 has been the number of groups that have created voter guides and endorsed different ballot initiatives.
-As I looked online, though, I noticed that some of my sources, like [SPUR](https://www.spur.org/voter-guide/2024-03), were only endorsing a subset of initiatives this time and taking no position on intitiatives like Prop E, which contained a number of sub-proposals and would require some research.
+As I looked online, though, I noticed that some of my sources, like [SPUR](https://www.spur.org/voter-guide/2024-03), were only endorsing a subset of initiatives this time.
+While I don't always agree with SPUR, I've found there analysis on the pros and cons of different ballot measures helpful, and it looked like they weren't even providing this for the measures they weren't endorsing.
+This included Prop E, which contains a number of sub-proposals and would require some research.

 As I started my researchn into a spreadsheet, I noticed that I had a number of other sheets